in4matix/Gnome45-Extensions/README.md

-These extensions have been tested in Ubuntu 23.10 and Ubuntu 24.4 LTS
+These extensions have been tested in Ubuntu 23.10, Ubuntu 24.4 LTS and Fedora 40